Gurushankar2025/hugging-aiagent-course/fine_tune/result.md

 > The evaluation accuracy from the first epoch is already 1.0, forming a straight line throughout training.

-#### (I have trained the model with this dataset multiple times, each time with a simple tweak like stratifying the data, shuffle etc, and the provided results are from one of the curves from multiple curves on multiple runs.
-To other curves(here lines graph check the assets folder) )
+#### (The model was trained multiple times on the dataset [in the dataset folder] with minor variations (e.g., stratification, shuffling).
+The results shown here are from one representative run.
+Other training curves are available in the assets folder )
 ---

 ## Confusion Matrix